SinsOfSeven/TexFx/README.md

 [GameBanana Link](https://gamebanana.com/mods/485763)

 ### Usage Notes
-TexFx textures encode Transparency (Opacity) on the RED channel, and Emissives (Glow) on the GREEN channel.
-Red and Green Mix.
+TexFx textures encode effects in the ps-t69 slot.

+Transparency (Opacity) on the RED channel

+Emissives (Brightness) on the GREEN channel

+Bloom Intensity (Glow) on the BLUE channel.

 Channel | Value |Effect
 :-      |:-     |:-